EGI-Federation/documentation/content/en/users/check-in/faq/_index.md

 that the IdP administrators explicitly request to connect to a SP and let their users to authenticate on these SP.

-In most of the cases this is not a configuration problem neither for the CheckIn service nor for the Identity provider.
+In most of the cases this is not a configuration problem neither for the Check-in service nor for the Identity provider.
 The connection needs to be implemented in the hub and spoke IdP Proxy.